 In addition, Hommie Beharry, Melanie Davies, Natalie Bell, Jane Christofi and Rehema Essop act as Deputy Designated Safeguarding Leads and part of the Safeguarding Team.
-[JK6]
+In the last year we have also appointed Rehema Essop to act as our Lead Safeguarding Practitioner to strengthen our investment in safeguarding.
+The safeguarding role for all members of the Safeguarding Team is inserted specifically in each member's job description.